-US teen becomes first human to beat Tetris
+US Teen Becomes First Human To Beat Tetris

-A US teenager has beaten classic computer game Tetris, forcing it into a game-ending glitch in a feat previously achieved only by artificial intelligence.
+Los Angeles: A US teenager has beaten classic computer game tetris, forcing it into a game-ending glitch in a feat previously achieved only by artificial intelligence.

 Willis Gibson, 13, a competitive gamer known as "blue scuti," became the first human to reach the "kill screen" of the Nintendo version of the puzzle game, as fellow players followed his progress online.